theAvocadoCoder/100-days-of-code/log.md

 1. Set limits for refetching the session and updating the local user data
 2. Started reading the Redis docs, haven't figured out yet if my daily bingo app is a good use case for it.
 I suspect it is, though
 3. Learned how to use lightboxes in Wix.
 Figured out that something I though would need a custom element just needed a button and a lightbox.

+**Thoughts**:
+1. I had a bit of a terrible day on Thursday and I wasn't able to get even an hour of coding done.
+Felt like I had failed for not being able to do the 100 days at a stretch.
+But I'm reminded that consistency also looks like picking yourself up after a set back and surging forward.
+2. Being unable to clock in on Thursday, does not invalidate the other 80 days that I was able to clock in and clocking in today and the day after ad centum, shows that I've gotten back up.
+I'm hoping this will encourage me on the days when it's too easy to consider one setback a failure.